 Required Steps To Be Certified As A First Dental Home Provider

-If you are a dentist and wish to be certified to bill Medicaid for First Dental Home Services, you must complete the following requirements.
+If you are a dentist and wish to be certified to bill Medicaid for First Dental Home services, you must complete the following requirements.

 - Submit a First Dental Home Certification Application (fillable PDF) to be certified as a First Dental Home provider.

-- Individual National Provider Identifier (NPI) number
+- Include your Individual National Provider Identifier (NPI) number on the form.

 Completion of this training is recommended for all members of a provider’s dental team who will be assisting with First Dental Home services.